Best Lightweight 2-Person Tent Under $200 (Top Picks)

 2-person tents vary in size, depending on the design and other features.
 Most 2-person tents are between 25 square feet and 35 square feet in area.
 The height of the ceilings varies, as well.

-Tip: We like to prioritize width over height in most cases.
+Tip: I like to prioritize width over height in most cases.
 You don’t need a huge tent where you can stand up, but rather a cozy tent that has all the necessary features and enough room to stretch out.
 This is because campers tend to lay inside their tents more than stand.

 Make sure that the tent you choose is comfortable for two people to sleep in, store some gear, and prepare food.
 Staying in such close quarters with someone can be stressful.
-A crammed tent will only make it worse.
+A cramped tent will only make it worse.

 Weight

 The trend in outdoor gear is to go super lightweight, and the use of new materials makes this possible.
 Yet, this often comes with a hefty price tag.
-Expecting a budget 2-person tent to be super lightweight may result either in compromised build quality or severe lack of features and accessories.
+Expecting a budget 2-person tent to be super lightweight may result either in compromised build quality or a severe lack of features and accessories.

 Related: How Much Should a Backpacking Tent Weigh?